Click here if you're interested in a free assessment.

 Your Dog's Diet Should Include Organic Foods:

-The digestive system is the one of the body's principal organ of detoxification, and if this system is faced with health challenges, then the daily metabolic waste is not being processed or secreted properly from the body .
-It only makes sense that you won't want to buy commercial foods for your dog that may add more harmful chemicals to your dogs diet, which will further stress the digestive system.
+The digestive system is one of the body's principal organs of detoxification, and if this system is faced with health challenges, then the daily metabolic waste is not being processed or secreted properly from the body.
+It only makes sense that you won't want to buy commercial foods for your dog that may add more harmful chemicals to your dog's diet, which will further stress the digestive system.

-Commercial foods are sprayed repeatedly with insecticides, fungicides, ripened with ethylene gas and perhaps waxed with an insect secretion.
-Animals whose meat ends up in your dog’s canned or dry foods are fed antibiotics and the ground-up remains of thousands of dead animals, and has potent sex hormones implanted into them to accelerate their growth.
+Commercial foods are sprayed repeatedly with insecticides and fungicides, ripened with ethylene gas, and perhaps waxed with an insect secretion.
+Animals whose meat ends up in your dog’s canned or dry foods are fed antibiotics and the ground-up remains of thousands of dead animals and has potent sex hormones implanted into them to accelerate their growth.

 We suggest you consider only organic foods for your dog.
 These foods are produced without synthetic herbicides, insecticides, fertilizers, post-harvest fungicides, antibiotics growth-promoters, or size enhancing hormones.
 These foods rely upon Mother Nature’s forces, recycling of nutrients and sustainable methods of production.
 Foods certified as organic must be grown on farms that are inspected and fully certified according to a stringent set of standards.